 Over the past few decades we have been conditioned to fear the sun and do whatever we can to protect ourselves from it.
 However, this has not worked out in our favor by a long shot.
 We have a staggering increase in vitamin D deficiency worldwide and numerous health issues related to this, including cancer.
 We need the sun for optimal health.
 However, it is all about knowing how to practice sun smart habits, and part of this may include relying on a safe and effective sunscreen.

-Access the free Sunscreen Guide.
+Check out the free Sunscreen Guide.

 3. EWG’s Skin Deep Cosmetic Database

-If you use any commercial personal care products, whether for face, body, hair, or oral care, it is smart to be aware of how the ingredients that make up your products may be impacting your health.
+If you use any commercial personal care products, whether for face, body, hair, or oral care, it is essential to be aware of how the ingredients that make up your products may be impacting your health.
 The first place to start is to become aware of the most toxic personal care ingredients and read all of your package labels to avoid them.
 Additionally, you can consult the EWG’s Skin Deep Cosmetic Database.

-This is another outstanding, free resource from the EWG that provides a database of nearly 70,000 personal care products.
+This is another outstanding, free resource from the EWG that provides a database of over 100,000 personal care products.
 You can quickly and easily look up any products you are currently using or learn about products you may be interested in using.
 Each product contains a detailed list of ingredients and concerns associated with each of the ingredients.
 Both the ingredients and the overall product get a score from 0 to 10, with 0 to 2 being least hazardous and 7 to 10 being most hazardous.
 The EWG also factors in how much is known about an ingredient with respect to data availability to provide consumers with the most accurate view of the ingredient and overall product.

-Access the free Skin Deep Cosmetic Database.
+Check out the free Skin Deep Cosmetic Database.

 4. EWG’s Food Scores

-Like the Cosmetic Database, this is a food database that empowers us as consumers to quickly and easily learn about our food and any of its potential problematic ingredients or characteristics.
+Like EWG’s Skin Deep Cosmetic Database, this is a food database that empowers us as consumers to quickly and easily learn about our food and any of its potential problematic ingredients or characteristics.
 You can search for any packaged food of interest and Food Scores will provide you with its nutrition, ingredient, and processing concerns, providing ratings and explanations for each, and also provide an overall rating for that food.
 A score from 1 to 10 is assigned to each food product, with 1 being the best and 10 being the worst.
 It also features nutrition and ingredient information, as well as healthy highlights and unhealthy concerns for each food product.

 Access the free Food Scores resource.